 - Avoid excessive profanity, violence and sexual content.

 - Any mystery sub-genre is acceptable, including but not limited to: cozy, police procedural, noir, whodunit, supernatural, hardboiled, humour, or historical.

-- Back issues of Mystery Weekly Magazine can be read for free at your local library through Flipster.
+- Back issues of Mystery Magazine can be read for free at your local library through Flipster.
 Contact your librarian for details.